Jump Over Left Menu

 The Type 555 is an efficient machine for this kind of work, and an illustration, dealing with cross section data from the linear accelerator, as carried out on the machine, is discussed.
 Although the calculation is small it will be seen that the amount of input and output data is considerable.

-Information obtained from 1,000 sources, gives rise to 1,000 numbers Several runs of the experiment are made giving input data of, say r sets, each of 1000 numbers.
-Something of the order of 8 calculations involving summation, division, logarithms, square roots etc are required over this set of numbers.
+Information obtained from 1,000 sources, gives rise to 1,000 numbers ni.
+Several runs of the experiment are made giving input data of, say r sets, each of 1000 numbers jni, i=1 to 1000 and j=1 to r.
+It is required to calculate:

 The time taken to calculate 4 sets of 1,000 such numbers followed by 1,000 summary cards is 50 minutes; i.e. the calculator is running at full speed.
 The program, and the job itself, were dealt with entirely by junior staff.